clelidm/GenBinDat_wCorr/README.md

 # GenBinDat_wCorr
 This program generates random binary data with a chosen values of correlation between the variables.
+To do so it fits a fully connected pairwise spin models to reproduce the specified correlation patterns.

-It can also generates data from any specified pairwise models fitted on a given dataset.
+The program can also generates data from any specified pairwise models fitted on a given dataset.

 The correlation of the generated datasets is centered around the specified correlations (or the correlations of the original dataset) with a standard deviation of the order of 1/sqrt(N), where N is the number of datapoints of the generated datasets.